The Best Toddler Travel Bed

 I find that hotels always have beds that are sooo high off the ground!
 I was constantly worried that my son was going to fall out of the bed until I found this product.
 These inflatable bed rails are the perfect travel option.
 They keep my restless sleeper from taking a tumble in the night and are super easy to set up and pack.

-Sleeping on a real mattress in a nice hotel is so much better than a thin pad in a toddler bed so I like that these rails give me peace of mind to let my toddler sleep on the ‘big bed’ and have a really comfortable sleep!
+Sleeping on a real mattress in a nice hotel is so much better than a thin pad in a travel toddler bed so I like that these rails give me peace of mind to let my toddler sleep on the ‘big bed’ and have a really comfortable sleep!

 Safe travels and wishing everyone a good nights rest!